 In the meantime, please feel free to view any of our back issues, including the Summer 2016 magazine, which had great articles on tenkara fishing for white bass, stripers, BIG fish tactics, tying the Pass Lake wet fly, among other outstanding essays and photography.

-Today I wanted to officially open up the submission window for the Spring 2017 issue of Tenkara Angler magazine.
-While it might be cold outside now, Spring is coming, and so is an awesome opportunity to get back out on the water!
+Today I wanted to officially open up the submission window for the Summer 2017 issue of Tenkara Angler magazine.
+There’s tons of Spring fishing going on all over the country and with the Summer issue ahead, it makes for an awesome opportunity to tell some stories!

 Any and all topics are fair game – fishing reports, gear reviews, destination travel, essays, poetry, fiction, photography, art, whatever – as long as it’s tenkara or conservation related.
 Similar to prior issues, the tenkara community will craft the contents of the issue.

 Headed to the Midwest Tenkara Fest, or possibly the History of Japanese Tenkara Rods presentation in the Catskills in May?
 Would love to have reports from those events!